still have far too few officers with strong science backgrounds, but

 State Department, while you learn about and contribute to the foreign

 To be considered for an IEEE-USA Engineering & Diplomacy Fellowship, applicants must submit an application confirming the following basic eligibility requirements:

-- Applicants must be a Member in good standing of IEEE at the time of application.
+Applicants must be an IEEE Member (which includes those in graduate student membership status) in good standing at the time of application.

 An applicant must be a U.S. citizen at the time of application or, at the latest, prior to selection.